verybigdata/verybigdata.github.io/_posts/2017-05-01-uk-general-election-2017-powered-by-python.md

 df.loc[df.second_party == 'respect', ['second_party']] = 'other'
 ```

-Now we can change to lower case for all the string entries so when we merge with referandum result, we don't get any conflicted constituency names.
+Now we can change to lower case for all the string entries so when we merge with referendum result, we don't get any conflicted constituency names.

 ```python